stephentino/cluster_occupations/README.md

 ## Methodology

-I follow Kogan et al. (2020) to calculate the similarity of occupations by measuring the similarity of their task descriptions.
-The O*NET database contains descriptions of the typical tasks of over 900 occupations.
+I follow [Kogan et al. (2020)](https://doi.org/10.2139/ssrn.3585676) to calculate the similarity of occupations by measuring the similarity of their task descriptions.
+The O\*NET database contains descriptions of the typical tasks of over 900 occupations.
 These descriptions are written in full English sentences.
-For example, there are 28 task descriptions for “Registered Nurse”, such as “record patients' medical information and vital signs” and “monitor, record, and report symptoms or changes in patients' conditions”.
+For example, there are 28 task descriptions for "Registered Nurse", such as "record patients' medical information and vital signs" and "monitor, record, and report symptoms or changes in patients' conditions".
 The first thing I did was lemmatize and tokenize each occupation’s task description using the NLTK package in python.
-Then, I removed all stop words, where the list of stop words came from several sources (see section IV).
+Then, I removed all stop words, where the list of stop words came from several sources.
 Next, I mapped the task descriptions to 300 dimensional vectors in the GloVe database using the procedure below.
 Denote by $A_i$ the set of ``word vectors” in the task description of occupation 𝑖, and denote by $X_i$ the weighted average of these: